 Why is it so hard to create a logo?
 Because a logo does a lot of work for your company.
 As James Spillane wrote,

 A great logo incorporates all of the elements of your business in a single image.
 It needs to distill the attitude and personality of your company in an understandable way.
 It must be unique but memorable, professional but not without character.
 Your logo also needs to scale to different sizes and work on print, the Web, and merchandise.

 Sometimes businesses think that they can make do with a doodle or their name written out in a font for now, and change it later.

 That’s not always the case.

-In 2010, worldwide clothing company GAP decided to unveil a new logo.
+In 2010, the worldwide clothing company GAP decided to unveil a new logo.
 Instead of what they’d been using for years, their name in all capital white letters on a blue background, they revealed the name written out on a white square, with a small blue square in the upper corner of the “p”.
-GAP expected a neutral to positive reaction, but found their fans furious.
+GAP expected a neutral to positive reaction but found their fans furious.
 Their logo was much more popular than they’d realized.
-After about a week, GAP reverted to their old design, and has continued to use it since.
+After about a week, GAP reverted to its old design and has continued to use it since.